RiseGaming/Takistan-Life-Rules/README.md

 2. No hacking, exploiting glitches, or using illegitimate items.
 3. No chat spam (text or voice).
 4. **No RDM (Random Deathmatching):** Only kill with valid RP and direct threat.
-5. **New Life Rule:** Upon death, forget your past life.
+5. **New Life Rule:** As a civilian, upon death, forget your past life.
 No returning to the death site for 10 minutes or event duration.
 6. BLUFOR, INDEP, and OPFOR must use their faction’s Discord voice channels.
 Donor channels are exempt from this rule.
 7. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
 8. No [metagaming](https://en.wikipedia.org/wiki/Metagaming_(role-playing_games)).
 9. Use typed commands (e.g., "hands up")—not everyone hears voice.
 10. No killing or robbing in Safe Zones.
 11. **No VDM (Vehicle Deathmatching):** Only run someone over if they are actively threatening your life.
-12. No cross-faction transfers of money/gear/vehicles.
-13. Civilians in armed vehicles are KOS.
-14. No kamikaze tactics with air vehicles.
-15. Do not kill visibly unarmed enemies.
+12. Do not kill visibly unarmed enemies.
 VDM attempts = armed.
 (Exception: ATVs/bikes).
-16. No spawn camping; allow exit routes.
-17. Armed helicopters may only target civilians if threatened.
+13. Armed helicopters may only target civilians if threatened.
-18. Use buildable items only for valid RP—no trolling.
+14. Civilians in armed vehicles are KOS.
+15. No kamikaze tactics with air vehicles.
-19. Robbing another faction’s convoy makes you KOS to them.
+16. Robbing another faction’s convoy makes you KOS to them.
-20. Entering enemy territory without joint ops = KOS.
+17. Entering enemy territory without joint ops = KOS.
+18. No cross-faction transfers of money/gear/vehicles.
+19. No spawn camping; allow exit routes.
+20. Use buildable items only for valid RP—no trolling.

 ---